Teradata/developer-resources/quickstarts/get-access-to-vantage/clearscape-analytics-experience/_index.md

-# ClearScape Analytics Experience
+# Teradata Trial

-Get started with Teradata ClearScape Analytics Experience, a free hosted environment for exploring Vantage capabilities.
+Get started with Teradata Trial, a free hosted environment for exploring Vantage capabilities.